 If the entire nerve is destroyed, blindness occurs.
-Glaucoma is one of the leading causes of blindness in the world, especially in the elderly.
+Glaucoma is one of the leading causes of blindness globally, especially in the elderly.

-Early detection and treatment by your ophthalmologist are the keys to preventing optic nerve damage and loss of glaucoma vision.
+Your ophthalmologist’s early detection and treatment are the keys to preventing optic nerve damage and loss of glaucoma vision.

-The exact causes of glaucoma optic nerve damage are not fully understood, but involve mechanical compression and / or decreased optic nerve blood flow.
+The exact causes of glaucoma optic nerve damage are not fully understood but involve mechanical compression and decreased optic nerve blood flow.

 Although high eye pressure sometimes leads to glaucoma, many people can also develop glaucoma with “normal” eye pressure.